 I’ve been making golden milk with turmeric powder, but I really wanted to learn to make my Golden Milk with Turmeric Golden Paste to get the most benefits from this delicious drink.
 And so I’m purposefully writing a blog post about my experience that I hope you will find useful.

 The recipe for the golden paste that I’ve used has been developed by Dr Doug English and you can see the original recipe on his website Turmeric Life.
 I’ve made this recipe twice, once with 1/2 cup of turmeric and once with half the amount.
-I find that 1/2 cup of turmeric makes a huge quantity and with suggested dosage of 1/4tsp 2-3 times a day and shelf life of 2 weeks I find it’s a rather large quantity unless you are planning to freeze some or make it for the whole family.
+I find that 1/2 cup of turmeric makes a huge quantity and with a suggested dosage of 1/4tsp 2-3 times a day and shelf life of 2 weeks I find it’s a rather large quantity unless you are planning to freeze some or make it for the whole family.
 For that reason, I’ve written my recipe using 1/4 cup turmeric, but please feel free to double it as you prefer.

 I’ve also found that you need to use lots more water, 3-4 times water to the volume of turmeric rather than just double.
 As soon as my turmeric mix came to a simmer, the water evaporated really quickly, so I had to add more during the cooking time which is 7-10 minutes.
 My paste didn’t look very smooth as I was expecting, but luckily that doesn’t affect the benefits of the golden paste.